SHU-FLYMAN/HDR-NET/README.md

 # 03 Acknowledge

-Currently, this work is processing in the journal "Optica":
+Currently, this work is processing in the journal "Measurement":

 > "HDR-Net: A two-stage phase network of fringe projection profilometry for high-dynamic-range scenes",